ctkjose/exc_docs/doc_app_structure.md

 RewriteRule  ^((?:[^\/]*/)*)(a\/)([A-Za-z0-9-_\.]+\.[a-z]{2,3})$  $1/assets/$3 [L,QSA]
 ```

+Setting up your `.htaccess` is cover with more details [here](./doc_server_htaccess.md).
+For now lets just limit our selves to know that we use a rewrite rule to check for a special URL pointing to a [controller](./doc_server_controllers.md) to launch `load.php` script to handle the request.

 Now we need to install the front-end framework.
 Download the `exc_core` code from our [git-hub repository](https://github.com/ctkjose/exc_core/).
 Copy the contents of the `exc` folder to your app folder.

+> : Later when you work with your [UI](./doc_server_ui_views.md) is important to remember that depending on what template you are using you need to ensure that url and paths making a reference to the exc code (eg: javascript or css files) use a relative path from your app folder.
+For example "./js/exc.js".

 Well thats pretty much minimum required to get EXC running.
 Next is working in your app.